 A person must not, without a permit, on Council land or on a road:

-- (a) conduct an event, festival or procession;

-- (b) carry out commercial filming; or

-- (c) engage in busking.
+- (a) conduct an event, festival or procession; - (b) carry out commercial filming; or - (c) engage in busking, except in areas designated by Council as not requiring a permit.

 10. Outdoor Dining